-The DO's duties during First Response Phase are the same as during the Alert and Mobilization Phase: if an OHT, QR Team, or groups of members from his Group have been dispatched from his Group, establishing and maintaining contact with them, and maintaining contact with them through the QR Team's Base Officer or Radio Operators of the OHT or groups of members in transit.
+The DO's duties during First Response Phase are the same as during the Alert and Mobilization Phase: if an Overhead Team, QR Team, or members from his Group have been dispatched, the DO must maintain contact through the QR Team's Base Officer, or Radio Operators of the Overhead Team or groups of members in transit.
 The DO keeps a Radio Log of all communications traffic (even if most of the traffic is by telephone, the log is still by convention termed a Radio Log).
 The DO serves as a Group communications center, fielding all enquiries from Group members and thus freeing the ASRC IC from distraction; the DO also serves as a contact point with the DO's of other Groups.